CLopMan/TypeGame/readme.md

 </p>

 #### Keyboard input
-The unique problem I encounter implementing this is that spaces normaly are used to split the input.
-Since I need to keep the spaces as inputs, the soliution is to use `std::getline(stream, buffer)` to read the complete line instead of stopping on the first space.
+The unique problem I encounter implementing this is that spaces normally are used to split the input.
+Since I need to keep the spaces as inputs, the solution is to use `std::getline(stream, buffer)` to read the complete line instead of stopping on the first space.

 <p  align="right">
     <a href=#begin>[(back to top)]</a>